robinagandhi/swa/pages/project.md

 1. **Assurance Cases Software Security Engineering**: A markdown report that includes the following:
   * Using security requirements, identify five assurance claims
   * Prepare a convincing argument in support of the claims.
 Document this argument using an assurance case for each of the claims.
-  * Collect evidence as required by the from the OSS project.
+  * Collect evidence as required from the OSS project.
   * Link to your team GitHub repository that shows your internal project task assignments and collaborations to finish this task.
 1. **Designing for Software Security Engineering**: A markdown report that describes the following:
   * Develop threat models for critical data-flows through the software.
 Misuse and assurance cases will provide starting points for examination.
 Include threat model diagrams.
-See class assignment for details.
-  * Review OSS project actual software design for security related issues.
+  * Using threat model analysis, review OSS project for design related issues.
 Summarize your observations.
   * Link to your team GitHub repository that shows your internal project task assignments and collaborations to finish this task.
 1. **Code analysis for Software Security Engineering**: A markdown report that describes the following:
   * Code review strategy